fuzzylogicxx/fuzzylogic/posts/tables-and-pseudo-tables-lessons-and-tactics.md

 </div>
 ```

-I don’t think I’d pick this approach right now.
-It turns multiple tab-stops into a single tab-stop (the grid is a single _widget_) which is perhaps useful for some cases, but I’ve yet to encounter them.
-It then also requires you to do manual focus management within the widget.
+I like the idea of looking at alternatives to tables but don’t think I’d pick this approach right now.
+Where there are lots of focusable elements it turns multiple tab-stops into _one_ (the grid is a single _widget_) which is perhaps useful for some cases, but I’ve yet to encounter them.
+This then requires you to do manual focus management within the widget.

-It’s an interesting approach, though, and one I’ll keep in the back of my mind.
+It’s an interesting approach though, and one I’ll keep in the back of my mind.

 ## You can achieve table “bells and whistles” accessibly

-Here are some handy, accessible techniques, courtesy of Adrian Roselli:
+Here are some handy techniques – done accesibly – courtesy of Adrian Roselli:

 - [Accessibly including inputs in tables](https://adrianroselli.com/2019/05/uniquely-labeling-fields-in-a-table.html)
 - [Responsive accessible tables](https://adrianroselli.com/2017/11/a-responsive-accessible-table.html) and simpler [Under-engineered responsive tables](https://adrianroselli.com/2020/11/under-engineered-responsive-tables.html)